Disclosure: this site is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Hopefully more cat lovers will join in, too!

 Adjusting to new households

 I would be more concerned about the guinea pig causing allergies in the children.
 While they sleep all day, they are active all night running on their wheel (squeak, squeak, squeak).
-I found long-haired hampsters more fun than pigs.
+I find long-haired hamsters more fun than pigs.

 Hope you find just what you are looking for.

 You could buy a Feliway Plug In.
-It will help your existing cat and also chill her out a bit so that a new cat will not phase her.
+It will help with introducing a new cat - your current cat will chill out a bit so that a new pet will not phase her.

 Also ignore the new cat for a while.
 A kitten would be best I think for her to accept.

 Although it may sound impossible, I share my loft with infamous bank robber Clyde Barrow and gangster Al Capone.

 When I first brought Capone (my Maine Coon) home to the loft, Clyde (the guinea pig) was living in a large hutch, similar to that of a rabbit hutch.